In this guide, I will l introduce you to the 3 common types of headphones. You will also learn which type of studio headphones you should go with?

-They all have their own applications and we as a professional recording engineer use them for specific operations but the debate is going on among our fellow newbies as well as some experienced ones – which one is better?
+They all have their own applications and we as professional recording engineers use them for specific operations but the debate is going on among our fellow newbies as well as some experienced ones – which one is better?

 Open Back Studio Headphones

 This is the main reason behind using it widely in mixing and mastering.
-In audio mixing its a common problem to get distracted by unwanted reflected sound waves.
-Whether its studio monitor within a poorly acoustic treated control room or a closed back headphone.
-Reflections are all over there.
-Especially low-frequency sound waves whose damping rate is much lower than higher ones.
+In audio mixing, it’s a common problem to get distracted by unwanted reflected sound waves.

 Pros of Open back headphones